solomondaner/AutoRecommenderUpdate/Output.md

 > Test2 = AutoRecommenderUpdate(data = Test1,FeaturedProduct = "00")
 Error in AutoRecommenderUpdate(data = Test1, FeaturedProduct = "00") :
   Every Customer has the featured product

+  We do not want to run this function if customers already have the products recommended to them

 > Test3 = AutoRecommenderUpdate(data = ProductRecommenderData ,FeaturedProduct = "23167")
 > Test3